 multiLLID identifies the multicast LLID that carries the content for the given multicast group.

-uniLLID identifies the unicast LLID previously assigned to the given ONU.

-eOAM_MC_ControlResponse eOAMPDU
+eOAM_MC_ControlResponse_Dynamic eOAMPDU

-The eOAM_MC_ControlResponse eOAMPDU is used by the ONU to confirm the reception of the eOAM_MC_Control eOAMPDU, carrying all information necessary to forward data from the specific multicast group into associated UNI ports.
+The eOAM_MC_ControlResponse_Dynamic eOAMPDU is used by the ONU to confirm the reception of the eOAM_MC_Control_Dynamic eOAMPDU, carrying all information necessary to forward data from the specific dynamic multicast group into associated UNI ports.

-The structure of the eOAM_MC_ControlResponse eOAMPDU shall be as specified in Table 13-95 and as described in more detail below.
+The structure of the eOAM_MC_ControlResponse_Dynamic eOAMPDU shall be as specified in Table 13-95 and as described in more detail below.

-Table 13-95—Structure of the eOAM_MC_ControlResponse eOAMPDU
+Table 13-95—Structure of the eOAM_MC_ControlResponse_Dynamic eOAMPDU